 Riprap stone refers to rock that has been initially crushed and then screened.
 This type of gravel is extremely rugged, and does not get washed away or immersed in the soil easily.
 As a result, it is often used in construction or for commercial applications.

-Riprap stone sizes vary from between four to nine inches, and the one chosen can largely depend on the purpose for the stone.
-Read this guide to riprap stone sizes to find out which size is best for your project.
+Riprap stone sizes vary from between four to nine inches, and the one chosen can largely depend on the purpose of the stone.
+Before getting started with your project, read this guide to riprap stone sizes to properly choose the size for your project.

 4″ or 5″ Riprap Stone Uses

 This riprap stone size is ideal for bases.
 Whether you’re creating a base for a driveway or gravel parking lot, this small stone size is exactly what you need.
 That’s because they are durable enough to withstand a great deal of wear, yet won’t be extremely bumpy to drive on.

 Since riprap is also ideal for preventing erosion, this type of rock might be used near ditches.
 That way, it can not only keep soil from eroding, but aid with weed control as well.
 Small riprap stones could also be ideal for walking trails or placing around the base of a tree.